 The banks operating in Romania are obliged to keep minimum reserve requirements in accounts held with Romanian Central Bank (NBR).
-The reserve requirements are to be held in RON for RON liabilities and in Euro or US\$ for foreign currency liabilities.
+The reserve requirements are to be held in RON for RON liabilities and in EUR or US\$ for foreign currency liabilities.

-Currently, in line with stipulations of related legislation in force, the rates for reserve requirements are 8% both for RON denominated liabilities with a remaining maturity less than 2 years and foreign currency denominated liabilities with a remaining maturity less than 2 years excluding Romanian banks' fundings.
-The interest rates paid by the NBR to banks for reserve requirements are subject of permanent update, currently the rates are 0.19% for RON reserves 0.01% for Euro reserves and 0.10% for US\$ reserves.
+Currently, in line with stipulations of related legislation in force, the rates for reserve requirements are 8% for RON denominated liabilities with a remaining maturity less than 2 years and 5% for foreign currency denominated liabilities with a remaining maturity less than 2 years excluding Romanian banks' fundings.
+The interest rates paid by the NBR to banks for reserve requirements are subject of permanent update, currently the rates are 0.10% for RON reserves 0.00% for EUR reserves and 0.01% for US\$ reserves.

-Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2019 (Currency: Thousands of Turkish Lira (TL))
+Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2020 (Currency: Thousands of Turkish Lira (TL))